TheFactoryMustGrowLarger/towering-tupilaqs/README.md

 ```

 ## Run
-To serve the initial webpage, use
+To serve the initial webpage and python websocket, use
 ```
 poetry run uvicorn main:app --reload
 ```